tc39/proposal-record-tuple/README.md

 # Glossary

+#### Value type

+In a broad sense, a value type is anything in JavaScript that is not an Object.
+This includes `string`, `number`, etc... up to Records and Tuples.

+#### Record

+A value type data structure that stores values in form of value types associated to keys.

+#### Tuple

+A value type data structure that stores a series of values in form of value types.

 #### Immutable Data Structure

 A Data Structure that doesn't accept operations that change it internally, it has operations that return a new value type that is the result of applying that operation on it.

-In this proposal `Record` and `Tuple` are immutable data structures.
+In this proposal `Record` and `Tuple` are considered immutable data structures.

 #### Strict Equality